LLM Fundamentals

 - Including that info in the prompt

-- LLM generates response using that context
+- Letting the LLM generate a response using that context

 Embeddings